 - You can eat more calories

 - You process your food more efficiently

 - Your fitness improves

-More muscle typically equals more strength and being strong often equates to being less broken and weak as we age, which can reduce the risk of injury from falls and brittle bones.
+More muscle typically equals more strength and being strong often equates to improved bone and joint health, which can reduce the risk of injury from falls and brittle bones.
 A higher lean body mass may also have protective health benefits against various chronic diseases, including obesity.
 More muscle also supports wound healing and recovery (1,2,3).

 You store key nutrients in your muscles, including glycogen (primarily from carbs).
 And having more muscle often means you can process more dietary carbs efficiently and utilize your calories better.